 We all want to live sustainably, but it can be difficult to know what’s actually eco-friendly and even more challenging to live up to the standard.
-Does a hamburger really require more than 600 gallons of water to produce?
-You could take the bus or a train to the country for the holidays, but flying to the Caribbean just sounds more fun!
+One of the simplest, most straightforward ways to support the cause is by shopping at companies that make sustainability their priority.
+They do the work for you!

 State and federal laws mandate furniture manufacturers comply with certain regulations to sell products in the United States.
 California’s progressive environmental policies have set some industry-wide standards for manufacturers and distributors that you should know about.